Learn about the programs and projects Chains Interrupted uses to fight against human trafficking.

 A recent study in the Annals of Health Law showed up to 88% of human trafficking survivors say they received care from a medical professional during the time of their captivity, yet very few received help.
 Most medical professionals state they have not received training in the signs of human trafficking, and a plan of action.

-Mercy Medical Center in Cedar Rapids is the first hospital in Iowa (and fifth in the nation) to create an Anti-Human Trafficking Program.
-Part of that role includes assisting other hospitals and clinics to formulate policies and procedures to potentially assist 88%!
+Mercy Medical Center (MMC) in Cedar Rapids is the first hospital in Iowa (and fifth in the nation) to hire an Anti-Human Trafficking Coordinator in a hospital, making MMC a safe place for victims to find help.
+The Coordinator also assists other hospitals and clinics to formulate policies and procedures to potentially assist 88%!

 Chains Interrupted gives human trafficking presentations to medical professionals to teach them to recognize the signs of human trafficking.